GitmuTech/GitmuTech/README.md

-- 👋 Hi, I’m @GitmuTech
+- 👋 Hi, We're @GitmuTech
-- I’m interested in Cpp, Front-End development
-- I’m currently learning JavaScript and Cpp
-- I’m looking to collaborate on web development project
+- We looking to collaborate on web development projects and electronics.

 <!---